Top 10 Best Places to Retire in North Carolina in 2022

 A dining and outdoors delight, Hendersonville can be found on most lists for the best places to retire in North Carolina.
 The “City of Four Seasons” is a hub of many historical sites, museums and parks.

 The entertainment in Hendersonville is underrated as well.
 In 2014, Sierra Nevada opened a world-class brewery in the area.
-There’s also a local aquarium that opened in 2009.
+The local aquarium is also a popular attraction.
+These are just a few of the great attractions Hendersonville has to offer for retirees.

 7 – Hickory, North Carolina